 3. How do you measure effectiveness?

-Effectiveness is measured by comparing actual results to intended goals or objectives, often using key performance indicators (KPIs).
+Effectiveness is measured by comparing actual results to intended goals or objectives, often using key performance indicators (KPIs) or other performance metrics.

 4. Why is effectiveness important in business?